You are using an outdated browser. Please upgrade your browser to improve your experience.

 You might be able to contest a will in certain circumstances, including if:

-• You don't think the deceased was fully aware of the contents of the will at the time that they made the will.
+• You don't think the deceased was fully aware of the contents of the will when they made it.

-• The will has been forged or false information was provided to the deceased to influence how they made their will.
+• The will has been forged or false information was provided to the deceased to influence how they made it.

 • The deceased no longer had mental capacity when they were writing their will.

-• The deceased was being unduly influenced, such as being pressured or threatened, while they were writing their will.
+• The deceased was being pressured or threatened, while they were writing their will.

 • The will is not valid because the deceased made a more recent will.